 Sea Moss, when consumed may help relieve muscle and joint pain.
 It possesses naturally occurring anti-inflammatory properties.

-Sea moss has also been used to reduce the appearance of, and pain caused by the inflammation of varicose veins.
+This, and other seaweeds have also been used to reduce the appearance of, and pain caused by the inflammation of varicose veins.

 There are people who also consume this for improved gut health.
 Sea moss is believed to reduce the inflammation of the stomach and intestines while increasing the presence of good bacteria.